Updated: 23.03.2020

 To be provided to the Licensing Department (MTA) following the issuance of the Tourism Policy Compliance Certificate:

-- Architect's Declaration that the building is in accordance with the PA permit
+• Architect’s Declaration stating that the establishment is compliant with PA Development Permit and Plans;

 Within forty-five (45) days from the date of receipt of a complete application, the Authority shall determine whether to issue a licence.
 This period may, prior to the expiry of the relevant period, be extended by the Authority for one period of not more than sixty (60) days.
 Such extension and the reasons behind it shall be notified to the applicant without delay.